ryan-l-robinson/tech.ryanrobinson.ca/README.md

 Theme:

-- Add the title attribute to tags in the sidebar block as well.
 - Pagination is too big for small screens.
 I either need less items showing always, or I need to implement JavaScript to show less only on smaller screens.
 - Should images in posts always be centered?
 - When I add an image using FrontMatter, it adds to a bad path, not relative to the post.
 Is that avoidable?